joshconkel/SecureCodeReviewBot/README.md

 **`parse_findings.py` reports no scan sets found**
 - Ensure the directory contains subdirectories with at least one recognised file (`evidence.json`, `fix.json`, `gate.json`, `pre_scan.json`, or `scope.json`).
 - Timestamp-prefixed filenames (e.g. `1234_evidence.json`) are handled automatically.

+**Cloud provider authentication errors**
+- OpenAI / Anthropic / Gemini: confirm the API key is correct and exported in the environment variable, or passed explicitly with `--api-key`.
+- Azure: `--endpoint` is required and must be the full resource endpoint (e.g. `https://my-resource.openai.azure.com`).
+- Bedrock: run `aws sts get-caller-identity` to confirm credentials are valid in the target region.
+If using a named profile, pass `--aws-profile`.
+- All providers: endpoints must use `http://` or `https://` — other schemes are rejected for security reasons.

+**`validate_output_path: path traversal detected`**
+- A filename in the scan tree contains `..` sequences that would escape the output directory.
+The file is skipped automatically with an error entry in the results.
+Check the file path for unexpected characters.

 ---